Mathematical and numerical modeling of coupled oxygen dynamics and neuronal electrophysiology: Conclusions

 The generation of action potentials (APs) relies not only on ionic fluxes but also on the continuous supply of metabolic energy.
 Neurons maintain steep electrochemical gradients of sodium and potassium through the action of $\Napl$, $\Kpl$, ATPases, which consume large amounts of ATP.
 Astrocytes support this process by buffering extracellular potassium and participating in glutamate recycling, thereby contributing to neuronal excitability.
-For this reason, the description of neural activity cannot be limited to pure electrophysiology, but must include the tight link with metabolism.
-For this reason, we adopt a coupled framework in which metabolism and electrophysiology evolve simultaneously but on different time scales \cite{CALVETTI2018}.
+For this reason, the description of neural activity cannot be limited to pure electrophysiology, but must include the tight link with metabolism; the two processes evolve simultaneously on different time scales within a coupled modeling framework \cite{CALVETTI2018}.

 The electrophysiological component of the model is based on a modified Barreto–Cressman conductance model \cite{barreto2011ion, cressman2009_BC1}.
 It tracks the membrane potential, intra- and extracellular ion concentrations, and gating variables, while explicitly including astrocytic potassium uptake.
-Ionic currents depend not only on channel dynamics but also on the energetic state of the system: the $\Napl$-$\Kpl$ pumps and glial uptake fluxes are scaled by the availability of ATP in neurons and astrocytes.
+Ionic currents depend not only on channel dynamics but also on the energetic state of the system: the $\Napl$/$\Kpl$ pumps and glial uptake fluxes are scaled by the availability of ATP in neurons and astrocytes.
 The coupling mechanism is realized through ATP dephosphorylation fluxes.
 The electrophysiology model prescribes the energetic demand required to sustain ionic currents, while the metabolic model supplies ATP according to oxygen availability.
 This bidirectional interaction reflects the fundamental balance between electrical activity and energy metabolism: intense firing requires higher ATP consumption, which, in turn, accelerates oxygen depletion in cellular compartments.